pakhi04/Zeotap_Data_Science_Assignment/README.md

 ● Calculate clustering metrics, including the DB Index(Evaluation will be done on this).
 ● Visualise your clusters using relevant plots.

-Submission Instructions:

-1. GitHub Link
-○ Upload all the PDF and code files in a public GitHub repository.

-3. File Naming Convention:
-○ Use the following naming convention for all your files:
-■ FirstName_LastName_EDA.pdf
-■ FirstName_LastName_EDA.ipynb
-■ FirstName_LastName_Lookalike.csv
-■ FirstName_LastName_Lookalike.ipynb
-■ FirstName_LastName_Clustering.pdf
-■ FirstName_LastName_Clustering.ipynb

-Evaluation Process:
-Your submissions will be evaluated based on the following criteria:
-Task
-Exploratory Data Analysis
-Business Insights
-Lookalike Model
-Customer Segmentation
-Weightage
-25%
-15%
-30%
-30%
-Given the large number of submissions, the evaluation will be automated as much as possible.
-Ensure your file formats and naming conventions are accurate to avoid disqualification.
-Final Note:
-This comprehensive assignment requires critical thinking and practical application of data science concepts.
-Focus on creating clean, efficient code and providing meaningful insights that can help the company improve its business strategy.
-Good luck!